RIRashed33/simple-portfolio/readme.txt

 ================================
 Status Code       Error                      Solution
 -----------------------------------------------------------------------------
-400	              Missing API key	           Include x_api_key header 401	              Invalid API key	           Generate a new key or use correct one 404	              Portfolio not found	       Check the portfolio ID exists 415	              Invalid Content-Type	     Set Content-Type to application/json
+400	              Missing API key	           Include x-api-key header 401	              Invalid API key	           Generate a new key or use correct one 404	              Portfolio not found	       Check the portfolio ID exists 415	              Invalid Content-Type	     Set Content-Type to application/json